cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 ## initdb

 The `initdb` bootstrap method is used to create a new PostgreSQL cluster from scratch.
-It is the default one, unless specified differently.
+It is the default one unless specified differently.

 The following example contains the full structure of the `initdb` configuration: